Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

     + i.
 President, Vice President, Vice President of Membership Experience, Vice President of Recruitment, Secretary, Treasurer, Sergeant at Arms, and New Member Educator.

     + ii.
-Before the meeting, the Treasurer should ensure that there is a clear list of which Chapter members are eligible to vote (must be an active members in good financial standing).
+Before the meeting, the Treasurer should ensure that there is a clear list of Chapter members eligible to vote (active members in good financial standing).

   + c.
 Elections are held during old business.
 The process for each election is as follows: